 If the disclosure mentions or relates to employees of NGS Super other than the eligible whistleblower, NGS Super will take steps to ensure that those individuals are treated fairly.
 Typically, this would include giving those persons an opportunity to respond to the subject matter of the disclosure having regard to principles of procedural fairness.
-In addition, action would only be taken against such a person if there is cogent evidence
+In addition, action would only be taken against such a person if there is cogent evidence of wrongdoing.

-Vexatious or false disclosures
+11. Vexatious or false disclosures

-An eligible whistleblower will only be protected if they have objectively reasonable grounds to suspect that the information that they disclose concerns misconduct or an improper state of affairs or circumstances or other conduct falling within the scope of the Whistleblower Protection Scheme.

-The protections under the Whistleblower Protection Scheme will not extend to vexatious or deliberately false complaints.
-If any investigation of a disclosure demonstrates that it was not made on objectively reasonable grounds, it will not be protected.

-Depending on the circumstances, it may be appropriate for NGS Super to take disciplinary action against any person who does not have objectively reasonable grounds for their disclosure.
+- 11.1 An eligible whistleblower will only be protected if they have objectively reasonable grounds to suspect that the information that they disclose concerns misconduct or an improper state of affairs or circumstances or other conduct falling within the scope of the Whistleblower Protection Scheme. - 11.2 The protections under the Whistleblower Protection Scheme will not extend to vexatious or deliberately false complaints.
+If any investigation of a disclosure demonstrates that it was not made on objectively reasonable grounds, it will not be protected. - 11.3 Depending on the circumstances, it may be appropriate for NGS Super to take disciplinary action against any person who does not have objectively reasonable grounds for their disclosure.
 Such action may include the termination of employment.

-Other matters
+12. Other matters

-This Policy will be made available to NGS Super's employees and officers via NGS Super's website.

-This Policy is not intended to go beyond the legislation.
+- 12.1 This Policy will be made available to NGS Super's employees and officers via NGS Super's website. - 12.2 This Policy is not intended to go beyond the legislation.
 This Policy is not a term of any contract, including any contract of employment and does not impose any contractual duties, implied or otherwise, on NGS Super.
 This Policy may be varied by NGS Super from time to time, including as part of any review.